docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim_dmarc_spf.md

     }
     ```

-!!! bug "File Permissions"
+!!! bug "File Permissions & Signing Issues"

     Make sure the user `_rspamd` is able to go into the directory where you persist the (private) key files, and ensure it can read them!
+You can use `su -l _rspamd -s /bin/bash` to change to the `_rspamd` user and then navigate into the directory and read the files (e.g. with `cat`).
+If any errors occur, you know the permissions are not correct yet.

+    When you set `check_pubkey = true;` in `dkim_signing.conf`, Rspamd will check the public key against your private key and emit a warning if there is a mismatch.
+Monitor the log file (`/var/log/supervisor/rspamd.log`) closely!

 [rspamd-docs-dkim-checks]: https://www.rspamd.com/doc/modules/dkim.html
 [rspamd-docs-dkim-signing]: https://www.rspamd.com/doc/modules/dkim_signing.html